otfried/ipelets/pagenumbers/README.md

+**Note:** Most of the functionality of this ipelet is built into Ipe 7.2.4 and higher.
+See the section *Presentation stylesheets* in the manual.
+Additional features provided by this ipelet are the possibility to hide page numbers on some pages and to have pages that do not increase the page counter.

 This ipelet provides some page numbering features that are not covered by the built in page numbering mechanism.
 To install the ipelet, download